Ludwig Vörg: Climbing the Eiger's North Face in 1938

 Our Friends...hadn't even noticed anything had happened.
 If we hadn't checked our fall we would have hurled them out from the face with us in a wide arc.

 Vörg, it seems, saved the whole party from certain death, and without his bravery there would never have been the legendary tales of Heinrich Harrer.
 The four went on to reach the summit, and glory, on 24 July 1938.
 The pictures of Vörg taken at the end of July at the Breslau Deutsches Turn- und Sportfest 1938 taken a couple of days later show injury to his arm when the 4 climbers are with the minister of sport as well the most notorious third Reich figures.
 These are the same pictures that Harrer denied in certain editions of White Spider but caused him to change his story 50 years later.

 Death

-Vörg was a Gefreiter in the German Army and killed on 22 June 1941 at Siolo on the Russian front.
+Vörg was a Gefreiter in the German Army and was killed in action on the first day of Operation Barbarossa on 22 June 1941 in Siolo on the Russian front.
 He is registered in the memorial book at the German graveyard in Przemyśl, Poland.